Sleeveless Crochet Vest

 About the design

-About the fit
+About the pattern

-This pattern is available in sizes S/M, L/XL, XXL/XXXL, XXXXL/XXXXXL.
-Optionally you can wear a belt to give your sleeveless vest a little more structure and upgrade your look.
-For reference, model is 1.68m/5’6″ tall with a 36” bust and wearing the cardigan in size S/M.
+This pattern is available in sizes S/M, L/XL, 2X/3X, and 4X/5X.
+For reference, the model is 1.68m/5’6″ tall with a 36” bust, wearing the vest in size S/M.

 About the yarn